 Edit run/debug configuration

 This command is first in the list.
-Choose Run/Debug Configurations dialog box opens:, and see the
+Choose Run/Debug Configurations dialog opens:, and see the

-For example, you want to change the Python interpreter to use a remote or other local interpreter.
-OK, select the interpreter of your choice in the Python page - then any newly created run/debug configuration of the Python type will use this interpreter.
+For example, you want to change the Java interpreter to use a remote or other local interpreter.
+OK, select the interpreter of your choice in the Java page - then any newly created run/debug configuration of the Java type will use this interpreter.

 If you change anything in one of the existing run/debug configurations, then only this particular run/debug configuration will be affected.

 Redirect standard input from a text file